 The CC is contracted to provide research, educational, and data processing services to various customers.
 The CC recognizes revenue either at a point in time upon submission of final deliverables or over the contract period as expenses are incurred.
 Performance obligations are determined based on the nature of the services provided by the CC, and the transaction price is determined based on prospectively determined rates as defined in the contracts.
-The CC recognized revenue of \$745,204 and \$739,727 for the years ended September 30, 2023 and 2022, respectively, under ASC Topic 606 for services provided over time, which is included in contract and other revenue in the accompanying statements of activities and changes in net assets.
+The CC recognized revenue of \$452,225 and \$745,204 for the years ended September 30, 2024 and 2023, respectively, under ASC Topic 606 for services provided over time, which is included in contract and other revenue in the accompanying statements of activities and changes in net assets.

 The CC also sells a software it developed, and recognizes revenue at a point in time as individual customers purchase and download the software online.
 The transaction price is pre-determined and listed on a third-party's website.
-The CC recognized \$ 4,404 and \$6,868 of revenue related to their software for the years ended September 30, 2023 and 2022, respectively.
+The CC recognized \$3,920 and \$4,404 of revenue related to their software for the years ended September 30, 2024 and 2023, respectively.
 This amount is included in contract and other revenue in the accompanying statements of activities and changes in net assets.

-At September 30, 2023, September 30, 2022, and October 1, 2022, the CC did not have any contract assets or liabilities.
+As of September 30, 2024 and 2023, and October 1, 2022, the CC did not have any material contract assets or liabilities in accordance with ASC Topic 606.